Ericsson/codechecker/docs/analyzer/user_guide.md

     CodeChecker checkers --label severity
 ```
 </details>

-The list provided by default is formatted for easy machine and human
-reading.
-Use the `--only-` options (`--only-enabled` and `--only-disabled`) to
-filter the list if you wish to see just the enabled/disabled checkers.

 A detailed view of the available checkers is available via `--details`.
 In the
 *detailed view*, checker status, severity and description (if available) is